Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 1. User Mode (CPL 3)
 	- Cannot directly access hardware
 	- Cannot access some parts of Virtual Memory
-	- Need to call System Calls to perform some operations
+	- Needs to call System Calls to perform some operations
 	- Has restricted access
 2. Kernel Mode (CPL 0)
 	- Can directly access hardware